ericschulman/testing/README.md

 There are multiple versions of `vuong_tests` and `vuong_plots` in this repository.
 These modules contain the main code for running the test.
 I included the old versions so that the older examples would still be able to run.  `statsmodels` automatically compute these things with the [`GenericLikelihoodModel`](https://www.statsmodels.org/dev/dev/generated/statsmodels.base.model.GenericLikelihoodModel.html) class in [`statsmodels`](https://www.statsmodels.org/stable/index.html). .

-The main versions of the test used in the paper are in `vuong_tests4.py`. `vuong_tests5.py`  contains experimental code to avoid needing to compute the likelihood on each observation and other experimental bootstraps like the bias corrected bootstrap percentile interval and the bootstrap percentile-t interval (see [Hansen](https://www.ssc.wisc.edu/~bhansen/econometrics/Econometrics.pdf) chapter 10 section 10.17 and 10.18). `vuong_tests6.py` simplifies this code.

 Each of the different tests are designed to work with `statsmodels.api`.
 They take the likelihood `ll1` of each model.
 They also involve the gradient `grad1`, hessian `hess1`, parameters `params1` of each of the models.
 The following pseudo-code illustrates how to get the attributes from a generic likelihood model.
 The test requires a user defined `setup_test` function for getting these attributes from the models.
 This way the code will work with user defined models outside of `statsmodels`.

 ```python